 Sustainable wedding flowers and working with British growers

 As we move into a world where everybody is more aware of our environment.
-I found myself looking at ways in which Hibiscus could be more eco-friendly.
+I found myself looking at ways in which Hibiscus could be more eco-friendly in regards to sustainable wedding flowers and working with British flower growers.

 The floral industry is making baby steps to be more ‘eco’ and creating designs that are kinder to the environment.